outaagunga/documentation/nominalroll-personnell.md

 We are going to enfore data validation on `P/NO` so that it does not accept Duplicates

 1. Select `P/NO` column
-2. Data → Data Validation
+2. Then go to Data → Data Validation
 3. Custom formula, then enter this formula:

 `=COUNTIF(tablename[P/NO],A2)=1`